noyannus/ChapterChainer/README.md

 * Unsong:
   * Patreon link on http://slatestarcodex.com/
   * http://topwebfiction.com/vote.php?for=unsong
+* Structure and Interpretation of Computer Programs:
+  * ???

 _This script must not be used to publish a serial without its author's permission._ (This would severely curtail their chances to sell the manuscript, and with no money to make they may give up writing for the web altogether.
 Also, few could afford the punitive damage for a lost film series deal of something big like 'Worm'.
 Sorry for the moralizing.)